-To get the most savings out of the rail pass, you'll still have to plan right and pay cash at the station for tickets on local, regional train jaunts, but you can save substantially if you make medium trips on the IC and faster trains like the Eurostar Italia.
+To get the most savings out of the rail pass, you'll still have to plan right and pay cash at the station for tickets on local, regional train jaunts, but you can save substantially if you make medium trips on the Intercity and faster trains like the Frecce series, which has replaced Eurostar Italia trains.
 Let's work it out with some real figures.

 In 2013, A Eurail Italy Pass good for 4 days in 2 months will cost you $338 dollars in first class and $276 for second.
 That's about $84.50 and $64.50 per travel day. (click the link for current prices).
 A Saver Pass can save you more if you are a family traveling together and a youth, aged 12-25 can save even more with a Youth Pass.